 Natural Pools All Day, Everyday!

-The turquoise filled white travertine terraces that cascade the side of the cliff are a spectacular sight.
-The geological phenomenon that is Pamukkale, translates to “Cotton Castle” in Turkish.
-It is also the site of the remarkably well-preserved ruins of the Greek-Roman city of Hierapolis.
-This unique combination of natural and man-made wonders sets Pamukkale apart from other hot springs around the world.
+Take in the turquoise water of the white terraces that cascade the side of the cliff.
+This is called Pamukkale which translates to “Cotton Castle” in Turkish.
+The historic area is also home to the remarkably well-preserved ruins of the Greek-Roman city Hierapolis.
+The site combines natural and man-made wonders.
+This makes it shine and stand out from other springs in the world!

 2. To Sua Ocean Trench in Lotofaga, Samoa